DashcleverSystems/dashclever/Readme.md

 To run application you have to have java, docker and docker compose set up on a device.
 ___
 - To set application environment you can simply run: `./gradlew setDev`.
 - Application can be run in dev mode with command:`./gradlew bootDev`.
 It will try to set up database and application.
-It assumes that java, docker, docker compose is pre installed.
+It assumes that java, docker, docker compose is pre-installed.
-- If you want to skip contaning an UI into spring jar you can `./gradlew bootDev -x copyWebBuildToResources`
+- To skip installing a UI into spring jar you can `./gradlew bootDev -x installWeb`
+- To run frontend without having a node installed on your machine you can run `./gradlew web:start`
 - If you want to run it as jar you have to specify program arguments:
   - `--jdbc.db.url="jdbc:postgresql://localhost:5432/dashclever"`
   - `--jdbc.db.username="postgres"`